Spectral Signatures of Vibronic Coupling in Trapped Cold Ionic Rydberg Systems

 Atoms and ions confined with electric and optical fields form the basis of many current quantum simulation and computing platforms.
 When excited to high-lying Rydberg states, long-ranged dipole interactions emerge which strongly couple the electronic and vibrational degrees of freedom through state-dependent forces.
 This vibronic coupling and the ensuing hybridization of internal and external degrees of freedom manifest through clear signatures in the many-body spectrum.
 We illustrate this by considering the case of two trapped Rydberg ions, for which the interaction between the relative vibrations and Rydberg states realizes a quantum Rabi model.
 We proceed to demonstrate that the aforementioned hybridization can be probed by radio frequency spectroscopy and discuss observable spectral signatures at finite temperatures and for larger ion crystals.

-\textbf{Introduction ---} Trapped atomic systems have led to a number of breakthroughs in the fields of quantum many-body and non-equilibrium physics~\cite{lewenstein2007, gross2017, monroe2021}.
+\textit{Introduction.}---Systems of trapped ions have led to a number of breakthroughs in the fields of quantum many-body and non-equilibrium physics~\cite{lewenstein2007, gross2017, monroe2021}.
 They have been used to study quantum phases of interacting spins~\cite{porras2004, friedenauer2008, schauss2015}, quantum phase transitions in open quantum many-body systems~\cite{greiner2002, vojta2003, diehl2008}, quantum thermodynamics principles~\cite{abah2012}, and molecular physics using Rydberg aggregates~\cite{wuster2011, schonleber2015, wuster2017}.
 In conventional trapped ion quantum simulators, ions in energetically low-lying electronic states are employed to encode fictitious spin degrees of freedom (qubits)~\cite{kim2009, kim2010, barreiro2011, muller2011, schneider2012}.
-Interactions and high-fidelity conditional operations are then mediated using a so-called phonon bus~\cite{bruzewicz2019,behrle2023} whereby information encoded in a qubit is mapped onto non-local vibrational excitations and hence transported to another distant qubit.
-The required spin-phonon or vibronic coupling is achieved by state-dependent light shifts~\cite{haljan2005}.
-In a relatively recent development, ions have been excited by lasers to energetically high-lying electronic states, known as Rydberg states~\cite{muller2008, schmidt-kaler2011, feldker2015, labuhn2016, higgins2017, mokhberi2020}, that interact via electric dipole forces.
+Interactions and high-fidelity conditional operations are then mediated using a so-called phonon bus~\cite{bruzewicz2019, behrle2023}, the required spin-phonon or vibronic coupling being achieved by state-dependent light shifts~\cite{haljan2005}.
+In a relatively recent development (see, e.g., Refs.~\cite{schmidt-kaler2011, feldker2015, labuhn2016, higgins2017, mokhberi2020, muller2008}), trapped ions have been excited to energetically high-lying electronic states, known as Rydberg states, that interact via electric dipole forces.
 This mechanism allows for the implementation of strong coherent interactions, which have been utilized to generate submicrosecond entangling gate operations~\cite{zhang2020}, and to mediate effective spin interactions that do not rely on the phonon bus.
-This frees up the phononic degrees~of freedom and allows one to exploit them to study a range of interesting setups in which trap vibrations are coupled to interacting electronic states~\cite{zhang2022}.
-Recent proposals for the implementation of long-range non-binary interactions \cite{gambetta2020}, the analysis of geometric phases near conical intersections~\cite{gambetta2021}, and the probing of the Jahn-Teller effect in artificial molecular systems~\cite{magoni2023} are building on this idea.
+It also frees up the phonon degrees~of freedom, augmenting the trapped ion quantum simulator, facilitating the study of a range of interesting many-body phenomena in which trap vibrational modes are coupled to interacting electronic states~\cite{zhang2022, bharti2023, gambetta2020, gambetta2021, magoni2023}.